chrys-the-flower/mbotmake_gui/README.md

 # REPORTING BUGS
 Please supply a copy of your printer config, the generated .makerbot file, the gcode from your slicer, the makerbot you're using, and a detailed description of the bug you're experiencing.

-# CURRENTLY SUPPORTED PRINTERS
-If you have a makerbot that use .makerbot files that isn't in this list, contact me at aidanzcase@gmail.com so that I can test how to properly convert to the printer specifications.

-* Makerbot Replicator Generation 5